Planning & Design

 Despite the gardener’s best intentions, Nature will improvise. – Michael P. Garafalo

-Okay, so you want to start a garden.
+Okay, so you want to start an organic garden.
 While it’s tempting to rush out and start digging and planting, it’s a good idea to take some time and begin planning your attack.
 Here are some garden design guidelines to keep in mind that will ensure your first attempt is a huge success.

 Plant for your needs.
 This is important.
 If you have a very small backyard but plant a banyan tree, you soon won’t have a backyard, just tree.
 Or if you have small children or pets, flowers like lupine or sweet peas are beautiful but poisonous.
 Use common sense.

 Choose plants that will thrive in your area.
-It’s always easier to work with plants that like the climate that you’ve got, rather than running around all day, watering, fertilizing, and weeding to keep them happy.
+It’s always easier to work with plants that like the climate that you’ve got, rather than running around all day, watering, fertilizing and weeding to keep them happy.
 A little research will go a long way.
 Find out what other local gardeners are doing or talk with your local Cooperative Extension Service.

 Build the soil before you plant.
 Raking a couple bags of manure or compost into a seedbed before there is anything planted is relatively easy.
 Trying to transform the soil around already established plants is a Herculean task.
 Also, I should mention that one of the most basic rules of organic gardening is taking good care of your soil.
-Your garden will be healthier and have fewer problems with insects, diseases, and weeds.
+Your garden will be healthier and have fewer problems with insects, diseases and weeds.

 Know how much light your future garden will get.
 You may have some great vegetables planted out there, but no amount of praying to the gardening gods will get them to grow if they don’t have enough light.
 Ask yourself a few basic questions: How is the light distributed?
 Are their shady spots?
 What about sun rich areas?
 Matching up the right plant, to how much light an area of your garden receives, can prevent big problems down the road.

-|If you’re mystified by plant and seed labels, here’s how to figure out what they mean when they talk about light requirements:
+If you’re mystified by plant and seed labels, here’s how to figure out what they mean when they talk about light requirements:

 From a functional standpoint, there are many ways to design a garden so that it is easier to grow and maintain.
 For many time-pressed gardeners, perennials, which come up year after year on their own, can be a great solution versus annuals that have to planted each year.
 Also, consider growing herbs that not only smell great and require minimal care but will also help spice up your cooking.
 Most are perennials, as are chives and scallions.

 Some people go nuts over this one.
 Before anything else is said, it should be noted that you can do as little or as much as you want.
 After all, it’s your garden.
-If you want to organize everything alphabetically into neat little squares with perfectly straight pathways…well, have at it!
+If you want to organize everything alphabetically into neat little squares with perfectly straight pathways… well, have at it!

 Height.
 Use raised beds or pedestals.
 Shaped containers can also help, as do vines, which can crawl up walls, fences or other vertical structures.
 Climbing flowers, such as morning glories or sweet peas, as well as tall flowers such as hollyhocks or sunflowers, not only will add height, but can hide ugly chain link fences.
 Planting trees and bushes in the middle of flower beds varies height and makes your garden more visually attractive.
 Just be sure to consider how tall your trees will grow in say 20 years as well as where their roots will spread and where there shade will fall.